tonykwok1992/dl4j_human_remover/README.md

 ## How it works

 Automatic human removal is essentially solving 2 problems.
-1. How to detect a human from photos.
+1. Detect a human from photos
-2. How to remove an object from photos with distorting the photo
+2. Remove an object from photos without distorting the photo

 Point 1 is solved by the power of deep learning while point 2 is solved by traditional computer vision algorithm